 Do you shoot in a studio or on location?

 Susan Farley Photography will travel to your location or a mutually chosen exterior or interior location.
-If a studio is required for a photo assignment, Susan will rent a studio in the NYC area.
+If a studio is required for a photo assignment, Susan has access to rent a studio in the NYC area.

 What were your favorite celebrity portrait assignment stories ?